-Competent Person Statement: The information in this report related to Exploration Results, Mineral Resources or Ore Reserves is based on information compiled by Mr E Turner B.App Sc, MAIG, and Mr A Byass, B.Sc Hons (Geol), B.Econ, FSEG, MAIG both an employee and a Director of Galena Mining Limited.
-Mr Turner and Mr Byass have sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Exploration Targets, Mineral Resources and Ore Reserves.
-Mr Turner and Mr Byass consent to the inclusion in the report of the matters based on this information in the form and context in which it appears.
+The information in this report to which this statement is attached that relates to Exploration results and drilling data is based upon information compiled by Mr E Turner B.App Sc, MAIG who is an employee of Galena Mining.
+Mr Turner has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Exploration Targets, Mineral Resources and Ore Reserves.
+Mr Turner consents to the inclusion in the report of the matters based on this information in the form and context in which it appears.